ajpagente/ajpagente.github.io/_posts/2020-01-23-doublehelix.md

 ---

 # Introduction
-This document describes how to jailbreak iOS 10.3.3 with doubleH3lix
+This document describes how to jailbreak iOS 10.x with doubleH3lix

-doubleH3lix is a jailbreak for 64-bit 10.x devices.
-It is composed of an ipa which you install on a target device and run the app.
+doubleH3lix is a jailbreak for 64-bit 10.x devices with A7-A9 processors (devices with headphone jacks).
+It is composed of an ipa which you install on a target device and run the app to jailbreak.

 ## Environment
 * macOS Catalina version 10.15.1